Photo from Flickr

 A true five-borough episode!
 The New York City Marathon hosts thousands of runners from all over the world, the dream project of the New York Road Runners and in particular one Fred Lebow, an employee of the Fashion District turned athletic icon.
 Find out how he launched a massive race in the midst of bankrupt New York.

-Also — our guest host Tanya Bielski-Braham takes us on a speedy tour of the course, from the Verrazano-Narrows Bridge to Tavern on the Green.
+Also — our guest host Tanya Bielski-Braham takes us on a speedy tour of the course, from the Verrazzano-Narrows Bridge to Tavern on the Green.

 Listen to it for free on iTunes or other podcasting services.
 Or you can download or listen to it HERE